TARMAC DELAY CONTINGENCY PLAN

 Preparer contact e-mail: firstname.lastname@example.org

 Date of submission of plan: June 23, 2022

 Airport Category: Non-Hub

-In the event of diversion or other irregular operations events, aircraft operators should contact the Airport Operations Manager during normal business hours at (704) 920-5941 or between hours of 6 PM and 6 AM local the Airport Senior Duty Agent (SASW) for assistance at (704) 920-5900.
+In the event of diversion or other irregular operations events, aircraft operators should contact the Airport Operations Manager during normal business hours Monday to Friday at 704-920-5941 or, if after hours, the Airport Supervisor on duty for assistance at 704-920-5900.